twilio/voice-intelligence-samples/search-integration-demo/README.md

 ### Search Standalone

-The high level sequence of operations for redirecting a to the standalone editor:
+The high level sequence of operations for redirecting to the standalone editor:
 1. Authenticate the agent per your authentication system.
 2. Get Service sid from the list
 5. Generate a one time token